BleedingCodes/sftp-ultra/README.md

 ```

 Tests cover path confinement, remote path resolution, path traversal rejection,
 and transfer planning logic.
+This is a partial suite: engine.py, discovery.py,
-No live SSH connection required.
+ssh.py, and cli.py do not yet have equivalent coverage.
+No live SSH connection
+is required to run what exists.

 ---